ORESoftware/r2g/README.md

 And we have all had dependencies listed in devDependencies instead of dependencies, which caused problems when people try to use the library.
 Those are the motivations for using this tool, to *prove* that X works in its final format.

-* There is a secret feature which is extremely badass - install other locally developed projects which are dependencies of X, as part of r2g testing.
+* There is a secret feature which is extremely badass - install other locally developed packages which are dependencies of X, as part of r2g testing.
 See "Linking with existing local dependencies" below.

-## A Better Workflow

-One nice thing about testing locally instead of on a remote CI/CD server, is you don't have to leave your IDE, and therefore you won't get distracted by the internet lol.
-You can run this tool <b>before</b> pushing to a Git remote. r2g will smoke test your library in about as much time as it takes to `npm install --production` your project.
-<b>If r2g smoke tests do not pass, it means your package is not publishable!</b> <br>

-Running tests in local Docker containers has some advantages, but you can also run r2g as part of your regular test suite on CI/CD servers, just make sure you have write access to `"$HOME/.r2g"`

-How you use this tool locally:

-*What you do:* Write some smoke tests that will run after (a) your library is in the published format, and (b) is installed in another project as dependency.
-This provides the answer to two important questions: 1. does it actually install properly when --production is used?, and 2. can it be loaded and run with at least some basic functionality <i>by another package</i>?

-<b> To re-iterate: here are the 3 big benefits of using r2g in combination with your existing CI/CD test process: </b>

-* Uses `npm pack` which will convert the project into published format which help avoid problems with overly-aggressive `.npmignore` files, or an overly-passive `"files"` property in X-package.json
-* Tests your dependency in the actual format, which is as a dependency residing in `node_modules` of <i>another</i> project Y.
-* Uses the `--production` flag, as in `npm install --production`, when it installs your package to Y.

 <br>